AllTheLife/Gemini.el/README.md

 ## Acknowledgments
 - Thanks to @manateelazycat for the beautiful code of [mind-wave](https://github.com/manateelazycat/mind-wave).
 Most of the code in this repository comes from here, which has greatly helped the development of this plugin.
-- Thanks to @acheong08 for the excellent [API](https://github.com/acheong08/Bard) developed.

 ## Contributors